 The repercussions are significant… you can end up in jail or, if you’re lucky enough, you’ll end up paying a fine of up to $544,000.

 If you plan to spend a lovely holiday in a Turkish resort, you better think twice before using a VPN in the hotel lounge.
-Alongside other countries, Turkey decided to regulate VPN usage to prevent the circumvention of certain restrictions closely related to internet censorship.
+Alongside other countries, Turkey decided to regulate VPN usage to prevent certain restrictions closely related to internet censorship.

 Countries where the VPN is completely banned